ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : connTimeout

 Type:
-: Numeric, with special value `Default`
+: Numeric, with special value `Disabled`

 Default:
-: Default
+: Disabled

 This property specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports reliability.
-The special value `Default` means that this timeout will use the default for the selected transport.
+The special value `Disabled` means that this timeout is not scheduled to happen.

 ### Timeout for keep alive packets {#keep-alive-timeout}